rouyng/study-ag/README.md

 # Study for an Aeolian Gate
 This repository archives code and documentation for "Study for an Aeolian Gate", an artwork I made in 2013.
+This code has been in deep cold storage since then, so it is not actively maintained/modified.

 The "study" obtains random numbers from [a quantum random number generator operated by Humboldt University of Berlin](https://qrng.physik.hu-berlin.de/).
 These numbers are taken as input by an Arduino sketch, which uses them to determine activation